andrelouw-playgrounds/swift-solid-examples/projects/sr-oc-is.md

-# Open-closed / Single Responsibility / Interface segregation Example
+# Open-closed / Dependency Inversion / Single Responsibility / Interface Segregation Example
 The `ModuleGoalWithSubGoalListTableViewCell` was built with two purposes in mind, being a goal cell header of some sorts and then catering for a subgoal list. you would typically pass in a response and it would figure out what type of subgoal list to show etc.
 It would use `GoalListCardViewController` to house the subgoal list and then `GoalListContentView` would be the individual list items.
-A few problems I encountered here was:
+A few problems encountered here was:
 1. `ModuleGoalWithSubGoalListTableViewCell` was trying to do too much, determining a goal header and subgoal list, resulting in multiple responsibilities (breaking single responsiability)
-2. There wasn’t an option to use the subgoal list on it’s own without having to go and create a new cell on its own, i.e. I was forced to deal with the goal header AND the subgoal list.
-(Think this can be linked to breaking the Interface Segregation Principle)
+2. There wasn’t an option to use the subgoal list on it’s own without having to go and create a new cell on its own, i.e. one was forced to deal with the goal header AND the subgoal list.
+With the subgoal list it also forced an interface where all implementations wasn’t always needed (Breaking the Interface Segregation Principle)
 3. When a new sub goal item type was added another check had to be added to the `GoalListContentView` to hide or show labels or buttons depending on the use case.
-This was starting to get messy.
-(Breaking the open closed principle as I had to go and modify the `GoalListContentView` class instead of extending it)
+(Breaking the open closed principle because you had to go and modify the `GoalListContentView` class instead of extending it)

-### Before:
+### Before code snippets:
 `ModuleGoalWithSubGoalListTableViewCell.swift`
 ```swift
 public class ModuleGoalWithSubGoalListTableViewCell: UITableViewCell {